 Some parents think kids already have too much screen time.
 But binge-watching a good TV series is a fantastic way to spend time with your teen and spur meaningful conversation.

 Here’s my list of the best Netflix shows (updated March 2020) to watch with your teens that are not excessively violent or sexual in nature.
 (Because who wants to watch that with their teen?
 Awkward.)

 If you want to bond and start a conversation

 Atypical: This delightful show tells the story of a teen boy on the autism spectrum who has decided he’s ready for dating.
 Following his journey of discovery (and his family’s reactions) is funny, poignant and sometimes cringy.
-One season.
+3 seasons.

 Everything Sucks: Boy likes girl, girl thinks she might be gay, but goes out with boy anyway.
 This is an endearing, coming of age teen drama that parents and teens will both enjoy.
 One season.

 Black Mirror: Watch season three, episode one – “Nosedive.”
 A young woman tries to work her way up the social ladder in a world where jobs and opportunities are based on “ratings” on a social media platform.

 While I can’t recommend all of Black Mirror for teens, “Nosedive” is a must-see in our social media-obsessed world.
 Black Mirror episodes are each completely different stories, so you can watch them in any order and you won’t be missing anything.

 Other episodes teens might enjoy include San Junipero, Hang the DJ, USS Callister, and the interactive, choose-your-own-adventure Bandersnatch.
 4 seasons.